rust-lang/rfcs/text/0000-default-field-values.md

 + The syntax `Alpha(..)` as an expression already has a meaning.
   Namely, it is sugar for `Alpha(RangeFull)`.
 Thus unfortunately, this syntax cannot be used to mean `Alpha(42, true)`.
-  In some future edition, the syntax `Alpha(...)` (three dots) could be used for filling in defaults.
+  In newer editions, the syntax `Alpha(...)` (three dots) can be used for filling in defaults.
 This would ostensibly entail adding the pattern syntax `Alpha(...)` as well.

-  Until a syntax such as `Alpha(...)` is made available, tuple structs could be constructed with `Alpha { 0: 43 }`.
-  However, that is not particularly ergonomic and that diminishes the value of having field defaults for tuple structs.

 For these reasons, default values for positional fields are not included in this RFC and are instead left as a possible future extension.